braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_users/user_management.md

 # LINE user management

 > The LINE user ID is stored on the user profile attribute called `native_line_id`.
-This identifier is used to send messages on a user on the LINE channel. <br><br>This article covers the `native_line_id` attribute and is part of the LINE beta collection.
+This identifier is used to send messages on a user on the LINE channel.
+This article covers the `native_line_id` attribute and is part of the LINE beta collection.
 [Return to the main page](https://www.braze.com/docs/line/).

 Customer user data is represented in a [Braze user profile]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/).
 A user profile stores information and attributes about a company’s users, such as first names and email addresses.